 Despite what your friends might tell you or whichever random cocktails they insist on knocking up for you, there is no magic cure for hangovers.
 The only way you can get over them is to ride them out.

-You might be tempted to reach for the pain relief or even order painkillers online if your hangover is really bad, but in all truth, medication isn’t going to improve this sort of situation.
+You might be tempted to reach for the pain relief or even order naproxen from a online UK pharmacy if your hangover is really bad, but in all truth, medication isn’t going to improve this sort of situation.
 Your hangover will normally pass within a few hours, so it’s important not to let it take over your day while you recover.